fbpx

 Finances

-This is another popular category for resolutions.
-There can be a lot of goals related to finances, and many of them change depending on your stage of life.
-You may want to earn more money by going back to school or starting a new career.
-You may also be thinking that 2025 will be the year you retire.
-Finance-related resolutions could include things like buying a house or a car, paying off a mortgage, reducing debt, or increasing retirement savings.
+Finance-related resolutions include things like buying a house or a car, paying off a mortgage, reducing debt, or increasing retirement savings.
 You may also want to set a resolution to save money for a bigger expense, such as a vacation.
 Moving to a senior living community may also be part of your financial resolutions for the new year.
-You might assume that senior living is expensive, but many times older adults can save money by moving to a senior living community, especially when things like utilities are included.
+You might assume that senior living is expensive, but older adults can save money by moving to a senior living community, especially when things like utilities are included.
 Depending on the type of community you are considering moving to, you may also be preparing financially to pay an entrance fee.

 Time